 Freemasonry has in all ages insisted that men shall come to it’s door entirely of their own free-will; not as a result of solicitation; not from feelings of curiosity; but from a favorable opinion of the Institution and a desire to be ranked among it’s members.

 We think it is advisable to inform you that should you be admitted, it will entail certain financial obligations, which you should be able to afford without detriment to yourself or those dependent on you.
 In addition to the fees payable with your petition, there will be an annual subscription for the support of your Lodge, as provided by the By-Laws of that Lodge.

 We trust you will consider these statements in the same spirit of honesty and friendship in which they have been presented.
 It is of the utmost importance to you as well as to Freemasonry that the motives and ideals governing your daily life be in substantial accord therewith.

 There are more than 240 Masonic Lodges under the jurisdiction of the Grand Lodge of Washington in the State of Washington.
 You must be a resident in the state for 6 months to be considered for membership in one or more of these Lodges.
 (Exceptions to this requirement are possible for seafaring men, military, and college students.)

 Use our Lodges page to find a lodge or lodges nearest you.
 When you select one, you will find information on where and when they meet.
 We suggest you contact them and arrange to visit them 1/2 to 1 hour prior to one of their meetings.
 Or you can use our Contact Us form on this website.
 The Grand Lodge office will pass your inquiry to your nearest lodge.

 1. What are the requirements to join?

-A man, of good repute, and well recommended, 18 or older, living in Washington state 6 months or more (exceptions for military), recommended by three Masons, no criminal record, and a belief in a supreme being.
+A man, of good repute, and well recommended, 18 or older, living in Washington state 6 months or more (exceptions for military), recommended by three Masons and belief in a supreme being.
 Specifics are listed on the petition for the degrees.

 2. What is the application process?